What are the uses for body powder or dusting powder

 Use as a deodorant

-Depending on the season or how much you sweet, you can even consider using powder to protect those pits.
-It's my preferred “go to” in the winter and I use it with my body stick in the summer (a one-two punch) on really hot days.
+Depending on the season or how much you sweat, you can even consider using powder to protect those pits.
+It’s my preferred “go to” in the winter and I use it with my body stick in the summer (a one-two punch) on really hot days.
 Other factors play a role, too, such as how much or how often you shower, whether or not you shave, if you work out, if you shower daily, what you eat (curry fans and garlic fiends know what I mean.
 Hard to hide that love affair!), clean clothes, etc.

 Use at the gym

 If you lift weights, you know you do not want your skin to catch and pinch on the bar.
 You need a smooth slick surface or you run the risk of ripping your skin.
 Chalk is a type of powder.
 You could say it is powder in cake form.
 Typically, it is also talc powder, so if that concerns you, I suggest you pack your own body powder.
 An obvious choice would be Très Spa’s Gun Powder.